 Q: How accurate are automatically generated subtitles?

-A: VidNotes achieves 95-99% accuracy using OpenAI Whisper for local videos.
-Accuracy depends on audio quality — clear speech in quiet environments produces near-perfect results.
-For critical videos, we recommend a quick human review.
+A: VidNotes hits 95 to 99% on OpenAI Whisper for local videos.
+Accuracy depends on audio quality.
+Clean speech in a quiet space gets near-perfect results.
+For critical videos, do a quick human review.

 Q: Can I generate subtitles in multiple languages?

-A: Yes!
-VidNotes supports transcription in 20+ languages including English, Spanish, French, German, Japanese, Chinese, Arabic, Korean, Portuguese, and more.
-The AI automatically detects the spoken language.
+A: Yes.
+20+ languages including English, Spanish, French, German, Japanese, Chinese, Arabic, Korean, Portuguese, and more.
+The AI detects the spoken language automatically.

 Q: What subtitle formats can I export?

-A: VidNotes exports to SRT (most widely compatible), VTT (web standard), and plain TXT.
-These formats work with all major video editing software and platforms like YouTube, Vimeo, and Wistia.
+A: SRT (most compatible), VTT (web standard), and plain TXT.
+These work with all major editors and platforms like YouTube, Vimeo, and Wistia.

-A: Most videos are transcribed in 1-2 minutes regardless of length.
-A 60-minute lecture takes about the same time as a 5-minute tutorial.
-Export to SRT is instant.
+A: Most videos transcribe in 1 to 2 minutes regardless of length.
+A 60-minute lecture takes about the same as a 5-minute tutorial.
+SRT export is instant.

 Q: Can I edit the subtitles before exporting?

-A: Absolutely!
-VidNotes lets you edit the transcript text directly.
-Click any segment to jump to that moment in the video, make corrections, then export your polished subtitles.
+A: Yes.
+VidNotes lets you edit transcript text directly.
+Click any segment to jump to the moment, make corrections, then export.

 Q: Do I need special software to use subtitle files?

-A: No!
-SRT and VTT files are standard formats.
-Upload them directly to YouTube, import into free editors like iMovie or DaVinci Resolve, or use online tools like Kapwing to burn them into your video.
+A: No. SRT and VTT are standard.
+Upload to YouTube, import into iMovie or DaVinci Resolve, or use Kapwing to burn them in.

 Q: Can I add subtitles to videos on my phone?

-A: Yes!
-The VidNotes iOS app generates subtitles on iPhone and iPad.
-Transcribe, edit, and export subtitle files directly from your mobile device.
-Android app coming soon.
+A: Yes.
+The iOS app handles subtitles on iPhone and iPad.
+Transcribe, edit, export.
+Android coming soon.

 Conclusion: Effortless Automatic Subtitles

-Adding subtitles to videos no longer requires hours of manual work.
-With AI-powered transcription tools like VidNotes, you can:
+Adding subtitles doesn't have to mean hours of manual work.
+With AI tools like VidNotes you can:

 Ready to add subtitles automatically?